gardenlinux/gardenlinux/docs/tutorials/tutorial_run_tests_locally.md

 TODO: insert link to tutorial to build images here

-First, we need to know the flavour of Garden Linux that we want to test.
-We will use `kvm-gardener_prod` flavour in this tutorial, but feel free to divert here and play with other flavours.
-In a later bonus lesson we will test a custom image not defined in flavour.yaml (yet).
+First, we need to know the flavour of Garden Linux that we want to test. (for example `kvm-gardener_prod-amd64`) In a later bonus lesson we will test a custom image not defined in flavour.yaml (yet).

 Typically, when you have the task to test something locally you already know the target, but if you need to pick a target, you can get a list of all officially supported test targets by running